imranrasheedsc/finch-robot-project/README.md

 ## Timeline/Checklist

-### Day 1: Planning & Research
+### Planning & Research
-- [ ] Choose your challenge (dance, drawing, or maze navigation)
+- Choose your challenge: dance, drawing, or maze navigation
-- [ ] Explore the Finch API documentation
+- Explore the Finch API documentation
-- [ ] Review sample programs from BirdBrain Technologies
+- Review sample programs from BirdBrain Technologies
-- [ ] Create a project plan with pseudocode
+- Create a project plan with pseudocode/flow charts/
-- [ ] Set up GitHub repository for your project
+- Clone and set up GitHub repository for your project

-### Day 2: Development
+### Development
-- [ ] Write initial code implementation
+- Write initial code implementation
-- [ ] Test basic functionality with the Finch robot
+- Test basic functionality with the Finch robot
-- [ ] Debug and refine your approach
+- Debug and refine your approach
-- [ ] Document your progress and challenges
+- Document your progress and challenges

-### Day 3: Implementation & Testing
+### Implementation & Testing
-- [ ] Complete core functionality implementation
+- Complete core functionality implementation
-- [ ] Conduct thorough testing with the robot
+- Conduct thorough testing with the robot
-- [ ] Optimize code for readability and efficiency
+- Optimize code for readability and efficiency
-- [ ] Start preparing documentation
+- Start preparing documentation

-### Day 4: Finalization & Presentation
+### Finalization
-- [ ] Finalize code and ensure complete functionality
+- Finalize code and ensure complete functionality
-- [ ] Complete README documentation
+- Complete README documentation
-- [ ] Prepare for demonstration/presentation
+- Prepare for demonstration
-- [ ] Submit final project to GitHub
+- Submit final project to GitHub

-### Day 5: Presentation & Talent Show
+### Deployment
-- [ ] Demonstrate your project
+- Demonstrate your project

 ## Required Components

 ### Technical Requirements
 Your program must include at least 5 of these Java/OOP concepts:
-- Custom classes and objects
-- Inheritance
+- Inheritance/Subclasses
 - Method overloading or overriding
 - Arrays or ArrayLists
 - Loops (for, while, etc.)